 What is a Distribution Key?

-How many domains can I add to a Distribution Key?
+How many hostnames can I add to a Distribution Key?

-You can add as many individual domains to a distribution key as you need.
+You can add as many individual hostnames to a distribution key as you need.

 How many applications can I deploy with my purchase?